learn-tdd-in/learntdd.in/ember/_commits.md

 Outer red: Pretender intercepted POST /posts but encountered an error: Mirage: You're using a shorthand or #normalizedRequestAttrs, but your serializer's normalize function did not return a valid JSON:API document. http://www.ember-cli-mirage.com/docs/v0.2.0-beta.9/serializers/#normalizejson

-When we add the Mirage `post` model, the next error is pretty obscure.
+The next error is pretty obscure.
 What's happening is that no attributes are being sent in the create request, and Mirage is erroring out right away.
 We do want the `title` attribute to be sent, so this is a valid error situation.

-### Specify the form data should be sent to save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/f5e0bcc20a3ff8973fc92804a056a2fe837285c8)
+### Specify the form data should be sent to save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/434a14eeba4842dbb73a88ed53f9479c6ce9c682)

 #### tests/integration/components/post-form-test.js